GoogleCloudPlatform/iot-device-sdk-embedded-c/README.md

 - **make**: Build system configuration files.
 - **obj**: Object files generated during a build.
 - **res**: Resource files (for example, trusted root CA certificates.)
-- **src**: The source files of the Cloud IoT Device Device SDK.
+- **src**: The source files of the Device SDK.
 A BSP implementation is provided for POSIX.
 - **third_party**: Third-party open-source components.
 - **tools**: Scripts used by the maintainers of the repository.